TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: Advanced Features

 \section{Advanced Features}

 \texttt{TENSO} is an adaptable code.
-The preceding sections demonstrated its primary capabilities, features which are available without modification of any part of \texttt{TENSO}.
-This section outlines how to make simple modifications to the code to address specialized applications.
-We will demonstrate how to implement a custom topology for a TN, how to modify the metric to adjust the variant of HEOM, and detail some more advanced options for the functions shown in the examples.
+The preceding sections demonstrated its primary capabilities, features which are critical and available without modification of any part of \texttt{TENSO}.
+This section outlines how to access niche features and make simple modifications to the code to address specialized applications.
+We will demonstrate how to implement a custom topology for a TTN, how to modify the metric to adjust the variant of HEOM, and detail some more advanced options for the functions shown in the examples.